In Vitro Fertilisation

 Endometriosis is a chronic condition where tissue similar to the uterine lining grows outside your uterus, causing pain, menstrual irregularities, and potential blocked fallopian tubes

 Yes.
 Endometriosis can lead to pelvic scarring, tubal damage, and reduced egg quality, hindering natural conception.
-IVF bypasses these obstacles by directly fertilising eggs outside the body and transferring your resulting embryos into the uterus, increasing your chances of pregnancy.
+IVF bypasses the effects of endometriosis by directly fertilising eggs outside the body and transferring your resulting embryos into the uterus, increasing your chances of pregnancy.

 Genetic Testing